Emma-Gairin/RadarOmics/README.md

 ```
 ![Radar plot for all samples](example2/all_samples_lda_08_08_substance_concentration.png)

-In this instance, forcing the variance to capture the footprint of the substance + concentration allows to better discern the biological processes modified by each treatment, and at which hour post fertilisation they are affected.
+In this instance, forcing the variance to capture the footprint of the substance + concentration allows to better discern to what extent biological processes are modified by each treatment, across the different time points.

-Note that the values extracted by **dim_reduction()** do not necessarily reflect the overall gene expression level (higher _vs._ lower) but rather show how distant samples are from each other in the multidimensional space.
+Note that the values extracted by **dim_reduction()** do not necessarily reflect the overall gene expression level (_i.e.,_ higher _vs._ lower) but rather show how distant samples are from each other in the multidimensional space.

 We recommend checking the various outputs of **dim_reduction()** to fully inspect the results and interpret the radar plots.

 ---
 ## Data inspection

+Using the same dataset from zebrafish, we can check multiple variables.